26+ High Quality, “Don’t Miss This”, Great Summer Camps

 - YMCA Camp – The YMCA in Ellicott City has several options for traditional summer camps.
 You may also be interested in the camps at Lifetime Fitness in Columbia.

-- Camp Oasis – Music, drama, and other fun in Columbia.
+- Camp Oasis – Not operating in 2021.
+Music, drama, and other fun in Columbia.

 - Columbia Horse Center – Horsemanship summer camps for Howard County horse lovers.